 This article clears all misconceptions about fast food vs home cooking.
 Experts agree that families, especially large ones, can quickly save lots of cash by avoiding restaurants.
 Plus, you get full control over the ingredients you use in your freshly cooked specialties.

 With smart financial planning and price comparison, you get the best meals for the lowest price.
 You can use the leftovers too!

 It’s acceptable to treat yourself at a restaurant occasionally.
-Don’t make it a habit, though.
-After all, the cost of eating out vs. cooking at home goes beyond money.
+Don’t make it a habit, though and always ask yourself first – what should i eat at home before considering going out for a meal.
+After all, the cost of eating out vs cooking at home statistics go beyond money.
 It also affects your health, your mood, and family relations.

 Would you like to receive plenty of other advice on smart money management, Black Friday tips, and growing your savings?
 If so, make sure to subscribe to our ProMoneySavings Newsletter!